sha5p/Assignment_3_T_AI_Systems_Advanced_Programming/README.md

 func process_frame(_delta: float) -> State:
 	return null
 ```
-A state class is what defines all states if they extend the class the engine will run through and check assign values that are currently stated.
-The player is extended as this code is modulated for all ChracterBody2Ds this means that player does not have to been defined in the player but a refrence to it can be made in the enemy script.
-Next an animation node is added so that when each state is entered the assigned animation node will be played without constant defintion though this does not play if there is more than one animation defined for smaller state machines this system is used.
+A state class is what was used to be referenced in all state machines.
+Functions returning states are only useable if the current state is in use.
+As explained above this was done for more flexibility in the code and adding features that I want to be present at all times.
+However, this does not have a reference to any script because it is the base class instead a class is made to be referred to following this blueprint.
+These include a player, parent and animations.
+For all state machines, a reference to the parent is important as it allows for the top of the heresy to be controlled in a lower hierarchy node.
+However Important for the AI especially those that are summoned is a way to still reference the player as they cannot be initially made if not both present in the scene.

-#### State Machine
+### State Machine
+A state machine rather than being made for each script is made as a scene for moduablity as it allows for the reuse of code.
+Making a majority of this script exports and referencing these exports to assign states.
+The states check if they extend the class created above and if so are assigned.
+The transition between the states also uses the exports as a reference for changing states.
+Though the state machines could have been more specifically designed for the specific parent it would be used for this design is more flexible considering the time constraint.
 ![image](https://github.com/user-attachments/assets/e5b5c700-ef26-455b-a073-a32e485210ff)
-A state machine rather than being made for each script is made as a scene as uses refrences to make it modulable over each scene.
-First exports are deefined as somthing that extends the state class so that only states can be made a refrence to.
-Then a varity of scripts are used to allow a smooth transisation between the states.

 ```
 extends Node
 @export var starting_state:State